crystal-growth/dimensional_quantity/README.md

 ## Licence
-Licensed under either of Apache License, Version 2.0 or MIT license (LICENSE-MIT or https://opensource.org/licenses/MIT) at your option.
+Licensed under either of Apache License, Version 2.0 or MIT license (LICENSE-MIT or <https://opensource.org/licenses/MIT>) at your option.

+License: MIT OR Apache-2.0